High Line and Politico Allies Trying to Halt Related’s Hudson Yards $12 Billion Casino Bid

 “We have built deep and broad support in our community, because we have done it in a genuine and non-transactional way.
 We are a public park, first and foremost, we are one of the jewels of the NYC park system.
 You can see botanical gardens and world-class art entirely for free.
 We feel a great responsibility, on the 15th anniversary on the opening of the first section of the High Line, to say when we believe that a project is going to threaten the High Line experience,” van Capelle concluded.

 When reached for comment, Related claimed that they had met ten times with Friends of the High Line over the course of the past year.
-They also believed that they didn’t have any outstanding issues with the nonprofit before the launch of the Protect the High Line campaign, and emphasized the broader job creation element of their casino bid.”Our paramount focus is that the fact that this is a $12B investment in Manhattan’s future that includes a massive new green park that will be open to all, hundreds of units of affordable housing, 5,000 permanent union careers, 35,000 construction jobs, and billions in new taxes and community investments,” a spokesperson for Related Companies said.
+They also believed that they didn’t have any outstanding issues with the nonprofit before the launch of the Protect the High Line campaign.”Our paramount focus is that the fact that this is a $12B investment in Manhattan’s future that includes a massive new green park that will be open to all, hundreds of units of affordable housing, 5,000 permanent union careers, 35,000 construction jobs, and billions in new taxes and community investments,” a spokesperson for Related Companies said.

 The High Line’s campaign has also engendered political support from local politicians.
 In a statement posted on X.com, which referenced the campaign, State Assemblymember Tony Simone said that “I’m philosophically opposed to a casino on the west side of Manhattan.
 The community has been against it, and unless that changes, I’m a no.”